 Though we tend to associate spring with allergy season, the winter can also be a difficult time for people who suffer from allergies.
 Because homes can sit closed up for months, people allergic to dust, mold, and pet dander may notice their symptoms getting worse during the colder months.

 - Keep humidity levels between 40-50 percent to inhibit the growth of mold and dust mites.

 - Invest in wood or tile floors rather than carpet.
 Even with regular vacuuming, carpets trap allergens and moisture.

-- Wash your sheets and pillow cases in hot water once a week to kill any dust mites that might be living on them.
+- Wash your sheets and pillowcases in hot water once a week to kill any dust mites that might be living on them.

-- Dust your home once or twice a week.
+- Dust and vacuum your home frequently.

 - Clean and replace filters in your heat and air systems.

 - Keep pets out of the bedroom if you are allergic to pet dander.